kujacorp/checklist/README.md

 # Development
 Run `docker compose up` to host the app locally at [localhost:3000](http://localhost:3000).

+We also provide a Makefile for building outside of Docker and with additional commands for testing and linting.
+See more details for this in [docs/MAKEFILE.md](./docs/MAKEFILE.md).

 ## Admin Setup

 After the web application is initialized, create a user to access the admin tools.